blinklet/learning/data-science/data-science-environment.md

 You will see the default maximum number of rows that can be viewed is 60 and the default maximum number of columns that can be viewed is 20.

+> **NOTE:** If you are writing short scripts, you may choose not to use SQLAchemy to manage the database connection and may instead pass the database connection URL directly to pandas, as shown below:
+>
+>```python
+>url = r"sqlite:///C:/Users/blinklet/Documents/chinook-database/ChinookDatabase/DataSources/Chinook_Sqlite.sqlite"
+>
+>pd.read_sql_table('Track', url)
+>```

-## Joining datafames
+## Merging pandas datafames

-To get more interesting data sets, we need to join database tables.
-For now, we will accomplish this by reading different tables into Pandas dataframes and merge the dataframes.
-First, create a new dataframe by reading teh contents of the Atyist table:
+To get more interesting data sets, we need to [join database tables](https://learnsql.com/blog/how-to-join-tables-sql/).
+For now, we will accomplish this by reading different tables into Pandas dataframes and [merging the dataframes](https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html).

+First, create a new dataframe by reading the contents of the Artist table:

 ```python
 artists = pd.read_sql_table(table_name='Artist', con=engine)